jrmxn/malleable-ddm/README.rst

 Todo
 ====
 - While the transition matrix approach and brute force simulation methods are in very good agreement, there appears to be a small inconsistency with the the NF/HDDM method.
-Possibly just due to certain assumptions made in the NF/HDDM but have not pinned this down.
+Possibly just due to certain assumptions made in the NF/HDDM but have not pinned this down - not important as long as NF/HDDM only used for initilisation, but needs to be looked into.
 - MCMC could be implemented analytically